Large Language Models for Software Engineering: A Systematic Literature Review: RQ3: What techniques are used to optimize and evaluate LLM4SE?

+In addition to the eight prompting techniques mentioned above, we identified 76 studies where researchers, although not explicitly mentioning the application of any of the aforementioned prompting techniques, carefully designed prompts or proposed new strategies based on prompts to apply LLMs to SE tasks better.
+For instance, Ren \ea~\cite{ren2023misuse} proposed a code generation method based on knowledge-driven prompt chains.
+Li \ea~\cite{li2023nuances} applied differential prompting to ChaGPT to better identify test cases that cause failures in buggy programs.
+Ahmed \ea~\cite{ahmed2024automatic} enhanced the performance of LLMs in code summarization tasks using automatic semantic augmentation prompts.\looseness=-1

-\subsection{How are evaluation metrics utilized to assess the performance of LLMs in SE tasks?}
+\subsection{How are evaluation metrics utilized to assess the performance of LLM4SE tasks?}

-Evaluating the performance of LLMs in SE tasks is a crucial aspect of their development and deployment~\cite{kang2022large}.
+Evaluating the performance of LLM4SE is a crucial aspect of their development and deployment~\cite{kang2022large}.
 Benchmarking against existing datasets and using baselines are common practices to evaluate the effectiveness of LLMs~\cite{cassano2023multipl}.
 However, given the diversity of SE tasks, a single evaluation metric may not suffice to capture the model's performance comprehensively.
 Thus, researchers often employ a range of evaluation metrics tailored to specific problem types~\cite{mastropaolo2021studying,niu2022spt,salza2022effectiveness}.
-We categorize the SE tasks summarized from 229 papers into four categories\footnote{The categorization details will be elaborated upon in Section~\ref{sec:problem_types}.} according to their addressed problem types, i.e., regression, classification, recommendation, and generation tasks, as displayed in Fig.\ref{fig:llm4se} (b).
+We categorize the SE tasks summarized from 395 papers into four categories according to their addressed problem types, i.e., regression, classification, recommendation, and generation tasks, as displayed in Fig.~\ref{fig:llm4se} (b).
 The selection of evaluation metrics depends on the target problem types.
-For example, MAE has been used for regression tasks~\cite{fu2022gpt2sp}.
+For example, MAE (Mean Absolute Error) has been used for regression tasks~\cite{fu2022gpt2sp}.
 We summarize the most frequently used evaluation metrics for each task type.